MFT Degrees, Schools, and Careers in Indiana

 Within the field of MFT, the main accreditation body is the Commission on Accreditation for Marriage and Family Therapy, or COAMFTE.
 However, other accreditation bodies—such as the Council for Accreditation of Counseling and Related Educational Programs (CACREP) exist in fields closely related to MFT.
 As noted above, there are currently four programs accredited by COAMFTE in the state of Indiana.
 However, other programs may meet the educational requirements outlined by the Indiana Behavioral Health and Human Services Licensing Board.

 Career Opportunities for MFTs in Indiana

-The mean wage for MFTs in Indiana as of 2015 was $55,700, which is greater than the national average.
-In fact, this average makes Indiana one of the states with the highest mean salary for MFTs (in particular, the mean salary for MFTs in Indianapolis area is around $70,000)!
-Certainly, the specific salary that an MFT will make will depend on a number of factors—most specifically, whether or not they are licensed and the setting in which they work.
+The mean wage for MFTs in Indiana as of 2022 was $51,440.
+The specific salary that an MFT will make will depend on a number of factors—most specifically, whether or not they are licensed and the setting in which they work.
 For more information on specific opportunities for MFTs in the state of Indiana, please see the Indiana state page for the American Association of Marriage and Family Therapists.
-More generally, the job prospects for MFTs are promising; in the next decade, the number of available jobs in the field is projected to increase around 20 percent.
+More generally, the job prospects for MFTs are promising; in the next decade, the number of available jobs in the field is projected to increase around 14%.
 In addition to increased opportunities, large-scale national surveys, such as those conducted by the U.S. News and World Report, note high levels of job satisfaction, good salary, and better levels of work-life balance.
 Learn more about IN MFT license requirements.

 Marriage and Family Therapists Salary in Indiana